-Nurse practitioner applicants who have not completed a fingerprint card with the Arizona Board of Nursing in the two years prior to applying for licensure as a nurse practitioner must complete and furnish a fingerprint card for background check purposes.4 The Arizona Board of Nursing will send a pre-printed fingerprint card containing identifying data and instructions to the applicant following receipt of the Application for Nurse Practitioner; this card must be used to obtain fingerprints due to the pre-printed data it contains as part of the licensing process.4
+Nurse practitioner applicants who have not completed a fingerprint card with the Arizona Board of Nursing in the two years prior to applying for licensure as a nurse practitioner must complete and furnish a fingerprint card for background check purposes.4 The Arizona Board of Nursing will send a pre-printed fingerprint card containing identifying data and instructions to the applicant following receipt of the Application for Nurse Practitioner; this card must be used to obtain fingerprints due to the pre-printed data it contains.4

-7. Complete the Prescribing and Dispensing Privileges Requirements, if Applicable.
+Optional: Complete the Prescribing and Dispensing Privileges Requirements.

 Prospective nurse practitioners who wish to request permission to prescribe and dispense controlled drugs may do so by completing the applicable sections on the nurse practitioner application.
 To be eligible for this authority, nurse practitioners must have completed 45 contact hours of education in pharmacology and/or clinical management of drug therapy.4 The contact hours must have occurred within three years of the request for prescribing authority.4 Once the Arizona Board of Nursing has granted preliminary authority, the applicant must apply to the US Drug Enforcement Administration (DEA) for a DEA number to prescribe controlled substances, if applicable, and provide a copy of the issued number to the Arizona Board of Nursing once received.4

-Nurse practitioners who are appropriately certified in Death Certificate Education have the authority to complete the Cause of Death section on death certificates issued in Arizona with immediate and contributing causes of death using the correct forms and accurate reporting of certain deaths to the appropriate authorities.7 To obtain certification, a nurse practitioner must read the materials provided on the Arizona Board of Nursing website and complete the online Death Certificate Education Evaluation form.7
+Nurse practitioners who are appropriately certified in Death Certificate Education have the authority to complete the Cause of Death section on death certificates issued in Arizona, attributing immediate and contributing causes of death while using the correct forms and accurate reporting of certain deaths to the appropriate authorities.7 To obtain certification, a nurse practitioner must read the materials provided on the Arizona Board of Nursing website and complete the online Death Certificate Education Evaluation form.7